kube-core/kube-core/README.md

 <!-- Shields -->

 ## About
-kube-core is a framework to  manage shared configuration between Kubernetes clusters. \
+kube-core is a framework to manage Cloud Platforms with Kubernetes. \
-It is designed for individuals or teams that manage Kubernetes clusters on a daily basis, and requires prior knowledge of Helm, Helmfile, and Kubernetes.
+It is designed for individuals or teams that manage multiple Kubernetes clusters on a daily basis.
+Prior knowledge of Helm, Helmfile, Kubernetes, and other industry standard and CNCF tools is recommended.

 kube-core can be used to:
-- Deploy commonly used softwares that work together <!-- (see the [list of packages](./docs/packages.md)) -->
+- Deploy commonly used softwares that work together
-- Standardize Kubernetes cluster configuration management across projects
+- Standardize Kubernetes cluster configuration management across your organisation
 - Share envrionment values between Helm Releases to avoid repetition
 - Ease the upgrade process of releases that we use everywhere
 - Provide sensitive defaults to get started quickly on a new cluster